Jump To Section

 - To help keep your scalp clean, wash your hair four times a week.

-For an oily scalp with dry strands: Apply a small amount of oil to the mid-lengths and ends.
+For an oily scalp with dry strands, apply a very small amount of oil to the mid-lengths and ends.
 Applying oils too close to the roots or using too much can leave your scalp oily and hair flat.

 Things to Avoid